rzeldent/esp32-smartdisplay/README.md

 ### Step 5: Copy the defines below in your project

-There are some defines that are required for the libraries and use of PSRAM.
-These must be added to the ```platformio.ini``` build flags.

 Especially the definition of the LV_CONF_PATH is critical.
 More about this in the [section below](#more-on-lvglh).

 ```ini